tc39/proposal-slice-notation/README.md

 // → [2, 3, 4]
 ```

-CoffeeScript also provides another form the Range operator that does
+CoffeeScript also provides another form the Range operator that is _exclusive_ with respect
-not include the upper bound.
+to the upper bound.

 ```coffeescript
 arr = [1, 2, 3, 4];